Nonlinear optical thermodynamics from a van der Waals-type mean-field theory: S1. Kinetic equation

-We consider the weakly nonlinear regime, where the eigen states of the system are determined by the linear part $H_L$ of the Hamiltonian.
-The complex amplitude of the optical field at propagation distance $z$ in the $m$-th waveguide is given by
+Here $z$ is the coordinate along the propagation direction, playing the role of time in normal Schr\"odinger equation.
+Considering the weakly nonlinear regime, the eigen states of the system are determined by the linear part $H_L$ of the Hamiltonian.
+The complex amplitude of the optical field at $z$ in the $m$-th waveguide is given by

 where $\phi _{\alpha}$ denotes the $\alpha$-th eigen mode of $H_L$, and $c_{\alpha}$ is the corresponding eigen mode amplitude.
-Substituting Eq.~(\ref{equ:eigenmode}) into Eqs.~(\ref{equ:H_t}) and (\ref{equ:DNS}), respectively, we obtain the Hamiltonian in the eigen mode basis and the evolution equations for the amplitude $c_{\alpha}$
+Substituting Eq.~(\ref{equ:eigenmode}) into Eqs.~(\ref{equ:H_t}) and (\ref{equ:DNS}), respectively, we obtain the Hamiltonian in the eigen mode basis and the evolution equation for the amplitude $c_{\alpha}$

 where

 is the four-wave mixing coefficient.